Kapil Mohan (civil servant)

 Kapil Mohan is a 1990 batch Indian civil servant.
-He has served in the Ministry of Power for the Government of India during which he implemented RAPDRP and RGGVY.
+He has served in the Ministry of Power for the Government of India during which he implemented the Restructured Accelerated Power Development & Reforms Program (RAPDRP) and the Rajiv Gandhi Grameen Vidyutikaran Yojana (RGGVY).

-Currently he is the Principal Secretary and Chairman of BESCOM, HESCOM, CESCOM and PCKL.
-He also holds the concurrent charge as the principal secretary for Ports Infrastructure and Inland water transport.
+Currently he is the Principal Secretary and Chairman of BESCOM, Hubli Electricity Supply Company (HESCOM), CESCOM and Power Company of Karnataka Limited (PKCL).
+He also holds the concurrent charge as the principal secretary for Ports Infrastructure and Inland Water Transport.

 He was previously serving as Principal Secretary to the State Government of Karnataka and looking after Infrastructure Development Department.
 The department looks after major infrastructure projects in Airports and Railways sectors..
-He was previously working as Principal Secretary Housing, Govt of Karnataka and Interim Authority of Real Estate Regulatory Authority(RERA), Karnataka.
+He was previously working as Principal Secretary Housing, Govt of Karnataka and Interim Authority of Real Estate Regulatory Authority (RERA), Karnataka.

 Early life and education

 Kapil Mohan was born in Bengaluru, Karnataka, India.
 He attended the Woodrow Wilson School of Public and International Affairs, Princeton University, USA, as a McNamara Fellowship in the areas of public policy and science, technology, and environmental policy.
 Kapil Mohan is a management graduate with a background in science.